 In warm, humid climates like we have in Houston, flies can be a real nuisance.
-When they invade your home, you want them gone as fast as possible.
-In this article, we discuss four types of flies common to our area, where they come from, and how to deal with them.
+You want them gone as fast as possible when they invade your home.
+This article discusses four types of flies common to our area, where they come from, and how to deal with them.

 Types of houseflies